Intertape Polymer Group Inc. (TSE:ITP) Receives C$40.88 Average Price Target from Brokerages

-Intertape Polymer Group Inc. (TSE:ITP – Get Rating) has been given an average rating of “Hold” by the nine analysts that are covering the stock, Marketbeat Ratings reports.
-Four analysts have rated the stock with a hold rating and three have given a buy rating to the company.
-The average twelve-month price objective among brokers that have issued a report on the stock in the last year is C$40.88.
+Shares of Intertape Polymer Group Inc. (TSE:ITP – Get Rating) have been given a consensus recommendation of “Hold” by the nine analysts that are presently covering the firm, Marketbeat.com reports.
+Four research analysts have rated the stock with a hold recommendation and three have given a buy recommendation to the company.
+The average 12 month price objective among brokerages that have covered the stock in the last year is C$40.88.

-A number of research analysts have weighed in on the stock.
-CIBC cut shares of Intertape Polymer Group from an “outperform” rating to a “tender” rating and lifted their price target for the company from C$36.00 to C$40.50 in a research report on Wednesday, March 9th.
-TD Securities cut shares of Intertape Polymer Group from a “buy” rating to a “hold” rating and lifted their price target for the company from C$37.00 to C$40.50 in a research report on Thursday, March 10th.
-BMO Capital Markets reaffirmed a “market perform” rating on shares of Intertape Polymer Group in a research report on Thursday, March 10th.
-Scotiabank cut shares of Intertape Polymer Group from an “outperform” rating to a “sector perform” rating and lifted their price target for the company from C$38.00 to C$40.50 in a research report on Wednesday, March 9th.
-Finally, Royal Bank of Canada cut shares of Intertape Polymer Group from an “outperform” rating to a “sector perform” rating and lifted their price target for the company from C$37.00 to C$40.50 in a research report on Monday, March 14th.
+Several research firms recently issued reports on ITP.
+Royal Bank of Canada cut shares of Intertape Polymer Group from an “outperform” rating to a “sector perform” rating and raised their target price for the stock from C$37.00 to C$40.50 in a research report on Monday, March 14th.
+Scotiabank cut shares of Intertape Polymer Group from an “outperform” rating to a “sector perform” rating and raised their target price for the stock from C$38.00 to C$40.50 in a research report on Wednesday, March 9th.
+TD Securities cut shares of Intertape Polymer Group from a “buy” rating to a “hold” rating and raised their target price for the stock from C$37.00 to C$40.50 in a research report on Thursday, March 10th.
+CIBC cut shares of Intertape Polymer Group from an “outperform” rating to a “tender” rating and raised their target price for the stock from C$36.00 to C$40.50 in a research report on Wednesday, March 9th.
+Finally, BMO Capital Markets reissued a “market perform” rating on shares of Intertape Polymer Group in a research report on Thursday, March 10th.

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, June 30th.
-Stockholders of record on Wednesday, June 15th will be paid a dividend of $0.219 per share.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, June 30th.
+Shareholders of record on Wednesday, June 15th will be given a dividend of $0.219 per share.
+This represents a $0.88 dividend on an annualized basis and a yield of 2.21%.
+This is a boost from Intertape Polymer Group’s previous quarterly dividend of $0.22.
 The ex-dividend date of this dividend is Tuesday, June 14th.
-This represents a $0.88 dividend on an annualized basis and a dividend yield of 2.21%.
-This is a positive change from Intertape Polymer Group’s previous quarterly dividend of $0.22.
-Intertape Polymer Group’s dividend payout ratio (DPR) is currently -370.83%.
+Intertape Polymer Group’s payout ratio is -370.83%.

 Intertape Polymer Group Company Profile (Get Rating)